Changes to your aid

 Note: If you already have an EFC of zero (0), you are not eligible to complete a family contribution appeal.

 The following DO NOT qualify as special circumstances for a family contribution review: parents refuse to contribute to your education; parents are unwilling to provide information on your FAFSA or for verification; parents do not claim you as a dependent for income tax purposes; you demonstrate total self-sufficiency.
 However, you may qualify for a dependency override based on your unusual circumstances.

 Submission of a family contribution appeal does not guarantee a favorable change in your financial aid eligibility or award(s).
 If you have reached the federal lifetime Pell limit or the federal lifetime loan limit for your grade level and dependency status, we will not be able to award these funds.

 The Dependency Override Appeal is available if you have unusual circumstances that may qualify you for independent status, which could increase your financial aid eligibility.
-We may be able to update your dependency status if you have qualifying special circumstances and documentation to support it.
-Examples of acceptable circumstances include abandonment by parents or an abusive family environment that threatens your health and safety.
+We may be able to update your dependency status if you have qualifying unusual circumstances and documentation to support it.
+Examples of unusual circumstances include abandonment by parents or an abusive family environment that threatens your health and safety.

 The dependency override form is available on our status appeal forms page.

 If your FAFSA Estimated Family Contribution (EFC) is zero, a review for a change in your EFC will not help you receive more aid.
 If you have borrowed up to your maximum cost of attendance, but have experienced unusual educational costs you may request a review for an increase in your cost of attendance.
 If your documented costs meet the requirements for an increase in your cost of attendance, you may be eligible to apply for an increase in your federal or private loan funds.